 - 1. Place the ATV on a level surface. - 2.
-Start the engine, warm it up for several minutes, and then turn it off. - Wait a few minutes until the oil settles, and then remove the screw located at the right side of the crankcase.
+Start the engine, warm it up for several minutes, and then turn it off. - 3.
+Wait a few minutes until the oil settles, and then loosen the transmission oil check screw located at the right side of the crankcase until oil flows out.

-- 1. Screw
+- 1. Transmission oil check screw - 2.
+Gasket

-- 2. Transmission oil level check window
+- 3. Transmission oil level check hole

-- Correct oil level
+- 4. Correct oil level

-- 4. Check the transmission oil level.
+- 4. If no oil flows out, remove the transmission oil filler bolt and its gasket.